The Tattooed Lady offers high-quality tattooing services in

 their people and would ensure their spirits to have a good afterlife.
 Making this practice an exclusive practice.
 Olive was returned to the white society by force when she was traded for a white horse and some blankets.
 Once returned, rumors spread that she was once married to a Mohave man and gave birth to two boys.

 She denied this claim and said her unusual marking was a way to identify her as a salve, arguably this story was created by her male narration or a way to make her transition into the white culture more acceptable.
 However, among the Mohave, only the married women had blue chin tattoos.
-Olive also earned a small income from being toured around at exhibitions with the elitist crowd who were fascinated by her marking.
-Thus giving birth to the several tattooed women who followed in her footsteps as Tattooed Ladies!
+Olive also earned a small income from being toured around as an oddity from her marking and tale.
+Many wrote on her behalf about her experience, which was often time sensationalized to sell books.
+However, Olive stayed true to her word and keep the information about the Mohave more secretive and personal.
+In any case, Olive gave birth and paved the way for other tattooed women to follow in her footsteps as Tattooed Ladies!